thecodework/augmented-reality/README.md

 - So finally we can say we have initialized the fragment then loaded a model then attach the scene to the node.
 - Run the App.

-## Dependencies with their versions :
+## Libraries/Dependencies with their versions :
 ```sh
      implementation 'androidx.appcompat:appcompat:1.3.0'
      implementation 'com.google.android.material:material:1.3.0'